 - Anyone who has an interest in the payments to be made to the approved centre

 - Any medical practitioner who provides a regular medical service to the centre

-- The spouse, parent or other close relative of any of the people specifically mentioned above.
+- The spouse, parent or other close relative of any of the people specifically mentioned above

-The person applying must have seen the person whose admission is sought within the 48 hours prior to making the application.
+The person applying must have seen the person whose admission is sought within the 48 hours before making the application.
 If the application is being made by 'any other person', the application must include a statement of the reasons why it is being made, the connection of the applicant to the person whose admission is proposed and the circumstances in which the application is made.

 Role of the Gardaí

 If a Garda has reasonable grounds for believing that a person is suffering from a mental disorder and that, because of the disorder, there is a serious likelihood of the person causing immediate and serious harm to themselves or another person, the Garda may take the person into custody.
 If necessary, the Garda may use force to enter the premises where it is believed that the person is.
 The Garda must then go through the normal application procedure for involuntary detention in an approved centre.
 If the Garda's application is refused, the person must be released immediately.
 If the application is granted, the Garda must remove the person to the approved centre.

 If it is proposed that you be involuntarily admitted to an approved centre, you must be examined by a medical practitioner (who is not a relative and is not involved with an approved centre) within 24 hours of the making of an application.
 The doctor must tell you the purpose of the examination unless they consider that such information would prejudice your mental health, wellbeing or emotional condition.